 Printable Transcript Request Form (PDF)

 Email requests are possible IF the student can scan a SIGNED release and attach the release to the email.
 Student signature is required!
-Send to Delores Williams. **Transcripts can only be faxed or mailed, electronic copies are not available.**
+Send to email@example.com. **Transcripts can only be faxed or mailed, electronic copies are not available.**

 **Written requests are processed within 1-5 business days. *Students who have holds on their account: Cannot submit requests online and written requests cannot be processed until the hold(s) have been cleared.

-Student name changes must be made in writing to the Admissions and Records Office with appropriate legal documentation which may include one of the following: a new driver’s license, social security card, court ordered name change, marriage certificate/divorce decree, valid passport, or resident alien papers.
+Student name changes must be made in writing to the Admissions and Records Office with appropriate legal documentation.
+Two pieces of documentation are required (no exceptions): a valid Social Security Card with the new name and one of the following: a new driver's license, court ordered name change, marriage certificate/divorce decree, valid passport, or resident alien papers.

 Note: Your divorce decree must state that you are returning to the use of your maiden name.